ForkingPaths2040/Progression/README.md

 ## Swot

 Strengths: All components are examples from lectures making the project manageable.
-Weaknesses: Simplictic, design will need to be good to create engagement.
+Weaknesses: The project implements video which could cause problems.
-Opportunities: The project has the potential to add different features like the ability to delete.
+Opportunities: The project has the potential to have a lot of layers creating a an engaging platform.
 Threats: The project has to be configured properly so that others can't access the data or manipulate it.

 ## Change Log